Statistical properties of eigenvalues of Laplace-Beltrami operators: Introduction

 Under the four measures, we prove in this paper that the limiting distribution of random variable $\lambda_{\kappa}$ is a new distribution $\mu$, the Gamma distribution, the Gumbel distribution and the Tracy-Widom distribution, respectively.
+Due to a technical constraint, the Tracy-Widom distribution is obtained for the case $\alpha=1$ only.
+For other $\alpha>0$, see a less precise result in Theorem \ref{thm:LLLplan} and Conjecture 1.
 The distribution $\mu$ is characterized by a function of independent random variables.
-In the following we will present these results in this order.
+More specifically, $\mu$ is the push-forward of $\frac{\alpha}{2}\cdot \frac{\xi_1^2+\cdots + \xi_m^2}{(\xi_1+\cdots + \xi_m)^2}$ where $\xi_i$'s are i.i.d. random variables with the density $e^{-x}I(x\geq 0).$ In the following we will present these results in this order.
 We will see, in addition to a tool on random partitions developed in this paper (Theorem \ref{finite_theorem}), a fruitful of work along this direction has been used: the approximation result on random partitions under the uniform measure by Pittel (1997); the largest part of a random partition asymptotically following the Tracy-Widom law by Baik {\it et al}.
 (1999), Borodin {\it et al}.
 (2000), Okounkov (2000) and Johannson (2001); Kerov's central limit theorem (Ivanov and Olshanski, 2001); the Stein method on random partitions by Fulman (2004); the limit law of random partitions under restricted Jack measure by Matsumoto (2008).

 A consequence of our theory provides an answer at (\ref{mean_variance}) for the size of the sample mean and sample variance of $\lambda_{\kappa}$ aforementioned.